Tharyrok/kexec-remote-debian-install/README.md

     kexec --command-line="auto=true priority=critical" --initrd=initrd.gz linux

 Once the machine has booted the new kernel, the installer will be available over SSH on the IP address given on the command line, with the username `installer` and the password shown during the build output.
+The password is generated randomly every time the script is run.